home-assistant/addons/mosquitto/DOCS.md

 ### Option: `cafile` (optional)

 A file containing a root certificate.
+Place this file in the Home Assistant `ssl` folder.

 ### Option: `certfile`

 A file containing a certificate, including its chain.
+Place this file in the Home Assistant `ssl` folder.

 ### Option: `keyfile`

 A file containing the private key.
+Place this file in the Home Assistant `ssl` folder.

 ### Option: `require_certificate`